weeeBox/mobile-system-design/exercises/image-library.md

 > **Candidate**: "The disk cache only makes sense for the images downloaded over the network.
 I think the network client can handle it better."
 >
 > **Interviewer**: "Why do you think so?"
-> **Candidate**: "Most of the modern HTTP clients have built-in caching mechanisms that respect [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) directives for responses."
+> **Candidate**: "Most of the modern HTTP clients have built-in disk caching mechanisms that respect `Cache-Control` directives for responses."
 > **Candidate**: "This way, we only need to specify the cache size and the client can handle content expiration for us."
 >
 > **Interviewer**: "How would you select the size of the cache?"
 > **Candidate**: "I would start with some default value.
-For example, the Google Drive app has `250`Mb by default."
+For example, the Google Drive app has `250`Mb disk cache size by default."
 > **Candidate**: "Then I would provide a library setting to override this."
 >
 > **Interviewer**: "Can you see any drawbacks of using a 3rd party library?"